cookaa/newFinalWebsite/src/pages/products/index.md

   coco's origin and support the farmers that grew it.
 We take the love of chocolate seriously and we’re glad to pass that passion onto others.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/chocolate.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+        We sell green and roasted chocolate beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of chocolate beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
+    - image: /img/chocolate-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your